Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 an actual adventure with progression.

 <img src="AMess.jpg" width="400" />

+>Model: An example of the errors I encountered for this Milestone

 Another problem I faced was with the flowchart to explain my project.
 Before I made the chart, I thought I knew pretty well what my code was about.
 I was quickly proven wrong, and what I thought would be an easy task was the most time-consuming part of the project.
 However, I've created a diagram that I am satisfied with.